 This meant that all the stories and scriptures I had only partially heard in church for the past several years were not just stories – they were true.
 They really happened.
 And not only that, but God is also real in my life.
 Wow, what a concept.
 I remember that moment like it was yesterday these many decades later.
 I had experienced a measure of faith for the very first time.

-Several experiences along the way drew me back, then closer, to the cross of Christ.
-A large gathering by Billy Graham’s organization, led by his brother-in-law, Leighton Ford, re-ignited the spiritual fire and helped me see Christ as the true source of my salvation.
-Returning to church, I was led by a caring and loving pastor who shared the Bible with us.
+Several experiences along the way drew me back to the cross of Christ.
+A large gathering called a revival put on by Billy Graham’s organization, led by his brother-in-law, Leighton Ford, re-ignited the spiritual fire in my spirit and helped me see Jesus as the true source of my salvation.
+Returning to church, I was later led by a caring and loving pastor who shared the Bible with us.
 Sobriety came next, following a path recommended by that pastor.
 A Disciple Bible study immersed us in God’s word and confirmed its continuity and life-changing power.
 Spiritual retreats, as both participant and facilitator, kept the fire burning.
-A gentle call to participate in Prison Ministry led to many more moments walking with the Spirit on the high hills of the earth.
-More service opportunities came along in each place we have lived, some brief, others of longer duration.
-Each step of the way, God continued to amaze with His glory and goodness as the veil of darkness was incrementally but steadily removed.
-The Lord continues to reveal Himself through the colors of creation, His word, prayer, and the marvel of “coincidental” experiences.
+A gentle call to participate in Prison Ministry led to many more moments of walking with the Spirit “on the high hills of the earth”.
+More service opportunities to work alongside the Lord came in each location where we lived, some brief, others of longer duration.
+Each step of the way, God continued to amaze with His glory and goodness as the veil of unbelief and darkness was incrementally removed.
+The Lord continues to reveal Himself through the magnificence of His creation, His word in scripture, prayer, and the marvel of a multitude of “coincidental” and faith-building experiences in His kingdom.

-But many if not most around us still live under a veil of spiritual darkness and cannot or will not see the reality of God.
+However, many, if not most, of the people around us still live under a veil of spiritual darkness and cannot or will not see the reality of God and His Christ.
 Why is that?

-In his second letter to the Corinthian church, the Apostle Paul explains that there is a spiritual barrier keeping many from seeing the light of Christ.
-It is a sobering acknowledgment that, along with God, there is an evil opposition to Him, and that evil one does have some power and is doing his best to keep as many as possible from seeing the light of life.
+In his second letter to the Corinthian church, the apostle Paul explains that there is a spiritual barrier keeping many from seeing the light of Christ.
+It is a sobering acknowledgment that, along with God, there is an evil opposition to Him, referred to as the god of this age, with enough power to keep as many people as possible from seeing the light of life.

-But even if our gospel is veiled, it is veiled to those who are perishing, whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
-2 Corinthians 4:3-4 NKJV
+3 But even if our gospel is veiled, it is veiled to those who are perishing, 4 whose minds the god of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.
+2 Corinthians 4:3-4 (NKJV)

-Because of the influence of these powers and principalities, a deep spiritual darkness does cover many around us.
-In some, this darkness can give rise to hopelessness and despair, leading to spiritual depression and even suicidal thoughts.
-Only God can draw us to seek the removal of this veil of darkness from our eyes, revealing His brilliant light.
+Because of the influence of these dark powers and principalities, a deep spiritual blindness does cover many of those around us.
+In some, this gives rise to hopelessness and despair, leading them into a spiritual depression and even suicidal thoughts or actions.
+Only God can draw us out to remove of this veil of darkness from our eyes and to reveal His brilliant and hope-filled Light.

-This life-giving act by the Father is strengthened by the prayers offered on our behalf.
-Intercessory prayer is the most powerful weapon in the battle against spiritual opposition to God.
+This life-giving act of the Father is strengthened and reinforced by the prayers of other believers, offered on our behalf.
+Intercessory prayer is the most powerful weapon we have in the battle against the spiritual opposition to God.

-Arise, shine, for your light has come, in the person and power of Jesus Christ, the Messiah.
-He is right here with each of us.
-May the veil be removed to reveal even more of His grace, goodness, and light today.
+As the prophet Isaiah wrote, Arise, shine, for your light has come, in the person and power of Jesus Christ, the Messiah.
+He is right here with each one of us.
+May the veil of unbelief be lifted to reveal more and more of His grace, mercy, goodness, and the light of His hope today.

 Reflection

-Lord, open my eyes to remove the veil of darkness so that I may see Your great light arise around me and within me.
-Show me that You are with me every step of the way in my life’s journey.
-Help me to surrender to Your goodness and love today and every day that You give us.
+Lord, open my eyes to remove more of the veil of darkness that I may see Your great light arise around me and within me.
+Thank You that You are and have been with me every step of my life’s journey.
+Help me to surrender to Your goodness and love today, walking with You each day that You give us.
 In Jesus name we pray, Amen.